BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 [DORA metrics](https://www.datadoghq.com/knowledge-center/dora-metrics/) should be adopted to measure how good your are for shippping software with **4 indicators**:

-- deployment frequency,
+- Deployment frequency
-- lead time for changes,
+- Lead time for changes
-- change failure rate,
+- Change failure rate
-- time to restore service.
+- Time to restore service

 The first three are affected by the testing strategy.
 The _[Testing Trophy](https://kentcdodds.com/blog/the-testing-trophy-and-testing-classifications)_ can help to write the right tests given the **return on investment** of the different forms.